FairpoolDEX/contracts/Market-Crash-Protection.md

 Market Crash Protection contract (MCP contract) is a smart contract with the following features:

 * Allows traders to receive compensation if the market price goes below the [guaranteed price](#guaranteed-price).
-* Allows liquidity providers to receive premiums by selling [protection tokens](#protection-token) to traders.
+* Allows liquidity providers to receive premiums by selling protection to traders.

 Market Crash Protection contract has the following methods: